 The financial report is presented in Australian dollars, which is the Credit Union's functional currency.
-The Credit Union is a registered companyof a kind referred to in ASIC Class Order 98/100 dated 10 July 1998, relating to the "rounding off" of amounts in the Directors' Report and financial report.
-Amounts in the Directors' Report and financial statements have been rounded to the nearest thousand dollars in accordance with that Class Order, unless otherwise indicated.
+The Credit Union is a registered company of a kind referred to in 'ASIC Corporations (Rounding in Financial/Directors Reports) Instrument 2016/91', relating to the "rounding off" of amounts in the Directors' Report and financial report.
+Amounts in the Directors' Report and financial statements have been rounded to the nearest thousand dollars in accordance with that instrument, unless otherwise indicated.